-2. This Directive shall apply to the following criminal offences, where the offence is to the extent that the offence is committed within the framework of a criminal organisation as defined in Council Framework Decision 2008/841/JHA and is punishable by deprivation of liberty of a maximum of at least four years.÷

-(a) counterfeiting and piracy of products;

-- (b) illicit trafficking in cultural goods, including antiques and works of art; - (c) forgery of administrative documents and trafficking therein; - (d) murder or grievous bodily injury; - (e) illicit trade in human organs and tissue; - (f) kidnapping, illegal restraint or hostage-taking; - (g) organised or armed robbery; - (h) racketeering and extortion; - (i) trafficking in stolen vehicles; - (j) tax crimes relating to direct taxes and indirect taxes and as defined in the national law of the Member States, which are punishable by deprivation of liberty or a detention order of at least one year. - 3.
-[This Directive shall apply to the violation of Union restrictive measures as defined in the Directive of the European Parliament and of the Council].
+- 2. This Directive shall also apply to the following criminal offences, where the offence is to the extent that the offence is committed within the framework of a criminal organisation as defined in Council Framework Decision 2008/841/JHA and is punishable by deprivation of liberty of a maximum of at least four years: - (a) counterfeiting and piracy of products; - (b) illicit trafficking in cultural goods, including antiques and works of art; - (c) forgery of administrative documents and trafficking therein; - (d) murder or grievous bodily injury; - (e) illicit trade in human organs and tissue; - (f) kidnapping, illegal restraint or hostage-taking; - (g) organised or armed robbery; - (h) racketeering and extortion; - (i) trafficking in stolen vehicles; - (j) tax crimes relating to direct taxes and indirect taxes and as defined in the national law of the Member States, which are punishable by deprivation of liberty or a detention order of at least one year.

-- 4. This Directive shall apply to any other criminal offences set out in other Union legal acts if they provide specifically that this Directive applies to the criminal offences defined therein. - 5.
+- 3. [This Directive shall apply to the violation of Union restrictive measures as defined in criminal offences covered by the Directive of the European Parliament and of the Council on the definition of criminal offences and penaltics for the violation of Union restrictive measures]. - 4.
+This Directive shall apply to any other criminal offences set out in other Union legal acts if they provide specifically that this Directive applies to the criminal offences defined therein. - 5.
 The provisions on tracing and identification of instrumentalities and proceeds, or property in Chapter II shall apply to all criminal offences as defined in national law which are punishable by deprivation of liberty or a detention order of at least one year.